UniversalDependencies/docs/_pl-overview/pl-hub.md

   * If a verb subcategorizes for two core objects, one of them accusative (or `ccomp`) and the other non-accusative, then the non-accusative object is labeled [iobj]().
     Core nominal objects in other situations are labeled just [obj]().
-* Adjuncts (or, following the Slovak grammar, adverbial modifiers realized as noun phrases) are usually prepositional phrases, but they can be bare noun phrases as well.
+* Adjuncts (or, following the Polish grammar, adverbial modifiers realized as noun phrases) are usually prepositional phrases, but they can be bare noun phrases as well.
 They are labeled [obl]():
-  * Temporal modifiers realized as accusative noun phrases: _prídem budúcu sobotu_ “I will come next Saturday.”
+  * Temporal modifiers realized as accusative noun phrases: _poszukiwania trwały całą niedzielę_ “the search lasted all Sunday.”
-  * Dative noun phrases with benefactive or possessive role (i.e. if the verb does not subcategorize for a single dative object and if it is not a verb of giving (or similar), where the dative could be interpreted as the recipient.
-    Example: _uvarila mu obed_ “she cooked (for) him a lunch.”
   * Instrumental noun phrases expressing the way or means with which something was done.
-    Example: _zbil psa palicou_ “he beat up the dog with a stick.”
+    Example: _wymalują je sprayami na chodnikach_ “they will spray them on the sidewalks.”
   * All prepositional phrases that are not prepositional objects (i.e., their role and form is not defined lexically by the predicate) are adjuncts.
-* Extra attention has to be paid to clitic forms of reflexive pronouns _se_ (accusative) and _si_ (dative).
+* Extra attention has to be paid to clitic forms of reflexive pronouns _się_ (accusative).
 They can function as:
-  * Core objects ([obj]() or [iobj]()): _zbadal sa/seba v zrkadle_ “he sighted himself in the mirror,” _ublížila si/sebe_ “she hurt herself.”
+  * Core objects ([obj]()): _zobaczył się/siebie w lustrze_ “he sighted himself in the mirror.”
-  * Reciprocal core objects (`obj` or `iobj`): _bozkávali sa_ “they were kissing each other,” _vykali si_ “they used the polite form of address for each other.”
+  * Reciprocal core objects (`obj`): _całowali się_ “they were kissing each other.”
-  * Reflexive passive ([expl:pass]()): _obed sa varí_ “the lunch is being cooked,” lit. “the lunch cooks itself.”
+  * Reflexive passive ([expl:pass]()): _kasa otwiera się_ “the ticket window is opening,” lit. “the ticket window opens itself.”
   * Inherently reflexive verb, cannot exist without the reflexive clitic.
 In accord with the current UD guidelines, we label the relation between the verb and the clitic as [expl:pv](), not `compound`.
-Example: _smiala sa_ “she laughed,” _zvykla si_ “she got used to it.”
+Example: _śmiała się_ “she laughed.”
 * In passive clauses (both reflexive and periphrastic passive), the subject is labeled with [nsubj:pass]() or [csubj:pass](), respectively.
   * The auxiliary verb in periphrastic passive is labeled [aux:pass]().
   * If the demoted agent is present, it has the form of a bare instrumental phrase and its relation is labeled [obl:agent]().

 ### Non-verbal Clauses

-* The copula verb _byť_ (be) is used in equational, attributional, locative, possessive and benefactory nonverbal clauses.
+* The copula verb _być_ (be) is used in equational, attributional, locative, possessive and benefactory nonverbal clauses.
-  Purely existential clauses (without indicating location) use _byť_ as well but it is treated as the head of the clause and tagged [VERB]().
+  Purely existential clauses (without indicating location) use _być_ as well but it is treated as the head of the clause and tagged [VERB]().

 ### Relations Overview

-* The following relation subtypes are used in Slovak:
+* The following relation subtypes are used in Czech:
   * [nsubj:pass]() for nominal subjects of passive verbs
   * [csubj:pass]() for clausal subjects of passive verbs
   * [obl:agent]() for agents of passive verbs